meghanavaradaraj/DebitSuccessAgeRanger/README.md

 I have used the below listed tools and technologies to create the automation test suite:

-Cucumber
+1. Cucumber
-Selenium
+2. Selenium
-Java
+3. Java
-JUnit
+4. REST Assured
-REST Assured
+5. JUnit